Quick Setup of Redis Cloud Essentials

-- Sign up for a Redis Enterprise Cloud account
+- Sign up for a Redis Cloud Essentials account.

-Step 1: Sign up for Redis Enterprise Cloud account
+Step 1: Sign up for Redis Cloud Essentials account

 If you do not already have one, sign up for a Redis Enterprise Cloud account.

-If you already have an account, sign in to Redis Enterprise Cloud.
+If you already have an account, sign in to Redis Cloud Essentials.

 Step 2: Create a new subscription

 Add a new subscription to your account, if you do not already have one.
-If you have an existing subscription, then proceed to Step 3.
+If you have an existing subscription, then go to Step 3.

-- The cloud and region you desire your database(s) to be created in
+- The cloud and region to create your databases in

 - A subscription name